 \section{Introduction}

 Fractal squares may be considered a special self-similar case of self-affine Bedford-McMullen carpets \cite{bedf1984, McMul}.
-The later ones were defined in 1984 but the first examples of fractal squares such as Sierpinsky gasket, Sierpinsky carpet and Viczek fractal appeared long before that time and are well-known.
+The later ones were defined in 1984 but the first examples of fractal squares such as Sierpinski gasket, Sierpinski carpet, and Viczek fractal appeared long before that time and are well known.

-Bedford-McMullen carpets and Sierpinskii sponges were intensely studied last decades, and this study was concentrated mostly on dimension problems \cite{elekes2010self,fraser-bmc,Olsen1998,peres1994}.
-Fractal squares are more simple and convenient.They are self-similar sets satisfying open set condition.
-Their Hausdorff dimension is equal to their similarity dimension and box dimension, and they have finite positive measure.
+Bedford-McMullen carpets and Sierpinski sponges were intensely studied in recent decades, and this study was concentrated mainly on dimension problems \cite{elekes2010self, fraser-bmc, Olsen1998, peres1994}.
+Fractal squares are simpler and more convenient.
+They are the self-similar sets that satisfy the open set condition.
+The Hausdorff dimension of a fractal square is equal to its similarity dimension and box dimension, and each fractal square has finite positive measure.

-Since 2008, L.L.Cristea and B.Steinsky \cite{cristea2009,cristea2011,cristea2017,cristea2020} studied labyrinth fractals -- a class of fractal squares which were dendrites.
+Since 2008, L.~L.~Cristea and B.~Steinsky \cite{cristea2009, cristea2011, cristea2017, cristea2020} studied labyrinth fractals, a class of fractal squares that were dendrites.
 Moreover, this class admitted a composition operation, which allowed to consider random labyrinth fractals.

-Topological structure of fractal squares was studied by K.S.Lau, J.J.Luo and H.Rao \cite{LLR2013}.
-They subdivided the fractal squares to 3 types, depending on the topology of the complement $H=\rr^2\mmm (\zz^2+K)$ of a given fractal square $K\IN [0,1]^2$ in the plane $\rr^2$.
-As it follows from their work, if $H$ has a unique unbounded connected component, then $K$ is totally disconnected, if $H$ contains infinitely many unbounded components, then all components of $K$ are parallel line segments or one-point components, and if $H$ has no unbounded components, then $K$ has a connected component, different from a point or a line segment.
+Topological structure of fractal squares was studied by K.-S.~Lau, J.~J.~Luo and H.~Rao \cite{LLR2013}.
+They subdivided the fractal squares into $3$ types, depending on the topology of the complement $H=\rr^2\mmm (\zz^2+K)$ of a given fractal square $K\IN [0,1]^2$ in the plane $\rr^2$.
+As it follows from this work, if $H$ has a unique unbounded connected component, then $K$ is totally disconnected, if $H$ contains infinitely many unbounded components, then all components of $K$ are parallel line segments or one-point components, and if $H$ has no unbounded components, then $K$ has a connected component, different from a point or a line segment.

-Xiao \cite{Xiao2021} gave a complete characterization of fractal squares that have a finite number of connected components.
+Recently Xiao \cite{Xiao2021} gave a complete characterization of fractal squares that have a finite number of connected components.

 The central result of the paper is the classification of fractal square dendrites by the type of their main trees (Theorem \ref{thm:7trees}).
 Each fractal square dendrite $K$ is post-critically finite and therefore it has a finite self-similar boundary $\dd K$.
 The minimal subdendrite $\ga\IN K$, which contains $\dd K$ is called the main tree of the dendrite $K$ (Definition \ref{mtree}).
 Our Theorem \ref{thm:7trees} states that the main trees of fractal square dendrites belong to 7 types.